karenkrejcie/moveball/README.md

-Name: moveball
+#Move the Ball
-Description: Javascript - moving a ball around screen and changing colors.
-MITxpro content
+##Moving a ball around screen and changing colors.
+MITxpro content modified
 Installation: Main page is ball.html